allanbunch/node-red-openai-api/README.md

 ## Community and Support

 Engage with the Node-RED OpenAI API community to share your experiences, get support, and discuss your ideas.
-Whether you're using the node or contributing to its development, we're here to help and look forward to your feedback and contributions.
+Whether you're using the node or contributing to its development, I'm here to help and look forward to your feedback and contributions.

 - **Community Discussions**: For any questions, help with setting up, or to connect with other users and contributors, please visit our [Community Discussions](https://github.com/allanbunch/node-red-openai-api/discussions).
 - **Feedback and Issues**: If you encounter any issues or have suggestions, please [raise an issue](https://github.com/allanbunch/node-red-openai-api/issues) directly on GitHub.